-Launched in 2015, the EUSD Film Guild was designed to capture the imaginations and passion of our K-6th grade students through film.
-By creating a Career Technical program that rivals with high school film classes, students learn and engage in camera work, scriptwriting, production, and more to build career-ready skills.
-Students accepted into the Film Guild program will be required to attend Film Guild weekly meetings and work toward creating thought-provoking, inspiring films that cover subject matters appropriate for both school and community distribution.
-Students who apply should aspire to enhance their learning and abilities in cinematography.
-The Film Guild will encapsulate the DREAMS model (Design, Research, Engineering, Art, Math, Science.)
-The EUSD Film Guild is an honorary, professional film society dedicated to highlighting the unique perspectives of our K-6 students.
-If this sounds like something your student would enjoy, please have them apply during the week in September when applications are accepted.
+Launched in 2015, EUSD’s Film Guild was designed to capture the imaginations and passion of our K-6th grade students through film.
+By creating a Career Technical program that rivals high school film classes, 4th through 6th-grade students learn and engage in camera work, scriptwriting, production, and storyboarding to build career-ready skills.
+Students accepted into the Film Guild program attend weekly meetings and work toward creating thought-provoking, inspiring films that cover subject matters appropriate for both school and community distribution.

 Students will make a year commitment to the Film Guild, which also includes their colleagues, their mentor, and community.
 Students will explore their environment, experiences, and learn, both at home and school, to develop creative and unique film compositions.
 All films created in the Guild will be considered for competition at the EUSD Film Guild Awards, as well as, other festivals or events as deemed submittable by the Film Guild Producers.